Can I use different flours in these gluten free samoas?

 - 2 cups unsweetened grated coconut toasted and cooled

-- 1/3 cup coconut butter or coconut oil coconut butter has a bit more coconut meat in it so it has more coconut flavor, OR coconut oil in a pinch
+- 1/3 cup coconut butter coconut butter has a bit more coconut meat in it so it has more coconut flavor, OR coconut oil in a pinch

-- 3/4 cup packed brown sugar or palm sugar
+- 3/4 cup brown sugar OR palm sugar

 - 1 tablespoon ground flax seeds or chia meal

 - 1/3 cup tapioca flour see post above for alternate flour options

 - 1/3 cup brown rice flour

 - 1/2 teaspoon guar gum

 - 2 tablespoons coconut oil or spectrum shortening